The Tribal Vibe: Workshops - Retreats - Festival

 Reveal your Experience

 • Be seen, known, touched, felt, and heard for who you really are.
-By doing so, you invite others to join and do the same
+By doing so, you invite others to join you and do the same

 • Make the implicit explicit, the unconscious conscious